 This recipe will make at least 3 dozen cookies, making the cookies a great gift for friends and family around the holidays.

 I love easy recipes, and this is one of them.

-Recipe and instructions are listed at the bottom of the post.
+Full recipe and printable instructions are listed at the bottom of the post.

 Get started with the sugar and shortening.
 Mix the two together.

 Next, add the molasses.
 It almost looks like oil going into the bowl!
 Molasses is a great addition for the gingersnap cookies, making them so much richer.